VSI Media Robot Utility Installation and User Guide

 IVP searches the system for connected libraries and loaders.
 If IVP finds none, the installation finishes, but IVP fails.
 In this case, you must install the hardware and/or appropriate drivers and execute IVP again.
 To execute IVP, use the following command:

-If you installed MRU on a VMScluster system, users will have to log out and log back in to be able to use MRU.
+If you installed MRU in a cluster environment, users will have to log out and log back in to be able to use MRU after the installation script finishes.
 This is due to the automatic update of the DCLTABLES performed during MRU software installation.

 Before you use the MRU software, you need to know the required privileges to execute the software.
 You should also understand the logging features and understand how to select a media robot for operation.